skrecok/dax-day-types/README.md

 ## 1. It starts with a comforting idea: that days have "types"

 Almost every retail trading framework rests on one assumption: that a session has a *kind*.
 A trend day.
 A range day.
 A reversal day.
-Recognize the kind early, switch to the matching playbook, win.
-Jim Dalton's *Market Profile* alone names six types, and a whole industry teaches you to spot them.
+The taxonomy itself is old and respectable — in Steidlmayer's *Market Profile*, Jim Dalton names these day-types as a *descriptive* vocabulary, a way to label a session **after** it has formed.
+That's a fair use, and not what I'm arguing with.
+The problem is the next move retail makes with it — *recognize the kind early, switch to the matching playbook, win* — which smuggles in two things the descriptive version never claimed: that the types are **discrete** to begin with, and that you can **know which one you're in while it still matters**.
+This section tests the first; Section 3 tests the second.

-There's just one problem.
-Before you can trade "trend days," trend days have to *exist* as a distinct thing.
+Take the first one.
+Before you can trade "trend days," they have to *exist* as a distinct thing.
 So I measured it.
 For each day I took the **share of its daily range captured by the net move** (|net move| ÷ daily range — near 1 when the day went one way cleanly, near 0 when it churned back to where it started), and plotted all 2,669.

 ![Trading days don't come in types](figures/f1_continuum.png)